 | restroom | toilet | The toilet is down the hall. |

-A. Rhotic vs Non-Rhotic Accent
+A. Rhotic vs Non-Rhotic Speech

 B. Vowel and Stress Differences